cobraWilliam/cobraPrograms/README.md

-# cobraPrograms
+# cobraPython
-Contains code used to run various components of the COBRA experiment
+cobraPython contains python code used to run various components of the COBRA experiment